AdRoll/baker/README.md

 track of the per-shard advancement by writing the ID last read record (checkpoint).

-You can choose the initial position to read from when the application starts (that is when the dynamodb table doesn't exist) by setting InitialPosition either to LATEST or TRIM_HORIZON.
+InitialPosition defines the initial checkpoint position for consuming new shards.
+This parameter is only effective the first time a shard ID is encountered, since after that the lease will associate the shard and a record checkopint.
+It can either be set to LATEST or TRIM_HORIZON.

+Note that when new shards are created in the event of a resharding, KCL may not immediately be aware of their creation.
+Setting TRIM_HORIZON is thus a safer choice here since eventually all the records from the newly shards will be consumed, as opposed to LATEST, which can lead to some missing records.

-##### Implementation and prevent throttling prevention
+##### Implementation and throttling prevention

 Within a Baker instance, the KCL input creates as many record processors as there are shards to read from.
 A record processor pulls records by way of the